-.12 establish a policy with respect to violations of VTS regulatory requirements, and ensure that this policy is consistent with national law.
+.15 establish a policy with respect to violations of VTS regulatory requirements, and ensure that this policy is consistent with national law.
 This policy should consider the consequences of technical failures, and due consideration should be given to extraordinary circumstances that result.

-2.2.3 In operating a VTS the VTS authority should:
+2.2.3 In operating a VTS the VTS Authority should:

 .1 ensure that the objectives of the VTS are met;

-.2 ensure that the standards set by the competent authority for levels of services and operator's qualifications and equipment are met;
+.2 ensure that the standards set by the Competent Authority for levels of services and operator qualifications and equipment are met;

 .3 ensure that the VTS is operated in conformity with relevant IMO resolutions;